 -

-One Longfellow Square - On the right side of the coach, you’ll pass the home of Neal Dow.
+One Longfellow Square - On the right side of the coach, we’ll pass the home of Neal Dow.
 A former Portland mayor, Neal Dow is recognized as the father of American Prohibition.
-In 1851, then-Mayor Dow enacted a statewide prohibition—banning the sale and consumption of alcoholic beverages—that served as a model for National Prohibition.
+In 1851, then-Mayor Dow implemented a statewide prohibition—banning the sale and consumption of intoxicating beverages—that served as a model for National Prohibition.

 -